Fashion merchandising

 Fashion merchandising can be defined as the planning and promotion of sales by presenting a product to the right market at the proper time, by carrying out organized, skillful advertising, using attractive displays, etc. Merchandising, within fashion retail, refers specifically to the stock planning, management, and control process.
 Fashion Merchandising is a job that is done world- wide.
 This position requires well-developed quantitative skills, and natural ability to discover trends, meaning relationships and interrelationships among standard sales and stock figures.
 In the fashion industry, there are two different merchandising teams: the visual merchandising team, and the fashion merchandising team.

 The visual merchandising team are the people in charge of designing the layout, floor plan, and the displays of the store in order to increase sales.

 The fashion merchandising team are the people who are involved in the production of fashion designs and distribution of final products to the end consumer.
 Fashion merchandisers work with designers to ensure that designs will be affordable and desired by the target market.
 Fashion merchandising involves apparel, accessories, beauty, and housewares.
 The end goal of fashion merchandising in any of these departments is to earn a profit.
 Fashion merchandisers' decisions can considerably impact the success of the manufacturer, designer, or retailer for which they work.

+In essence, they are the backbone of the fashion business, expressing a creative vision into substantial results that drive success.
+By staying conscious of the latest fashion trends and consumer preferences, merchandising teams make sure that a brand's offerings are not only aesthetically pleasing to their customers, but also commercially viable.

 Background

 During ancient times, individuals shopped in markets for goods.
 The ancients were attracted to rare fashions that brought variation and excitement into their lives.
 These markets have transformed into today's department, specialty, and discount retailers.
-For many years, business people in the fashion industry were convinced that they could persuade consumers to desire their particular products.
+For many years, businesspeople in the fashion industry were convinced that they could persuade consumers to desire their particular products.
 Fashion executives had no interest in the needs and wants of consumers.
 However, fashion personnel realized that they would have to adapt fashion items to the demands of consumers.